Echium wildpretii

 Echium wildpretii is a species of flowering plant in the family Boraginaceae.
 It is an herbaceous biennial plant that grows up to 3 m in height.
-The species is endemic to the Canary Islands, and is found mainly on Mount Teide in Tenerife.
+The species is endemic to the Canary Islands, and is found mainly in the national park surrounding Mount Teide in Tenerife.
 The subspecies E. wildpretii subsp. trichosiphon occurs at high altitudes on the island of La Palma.
 The common names are tower of jewels, red bugloss, Tenerife bugloss or Mount Teide bugloss.

 Etymology

 The Latin specific epithet wildpretii honours the 19th century Swiss botanist Hermann Josef Wildpret.